X901/LoginCardAnimation/README.md

 ### Inspired by [Yaroslav Zubko](https://dribbble.com/shots/2998951--7-1-Log-In-Sign-Up)

-I know it isn't 100% like what Yaroslav Zubko did , but at least what make me satisfied on final result
+I know isn't 100% like what Yaroslav Zubko did , but at least what make me satisfied on final result

 ## Demo :